-The project team aims to perform the following activities concerning this deliverable:
+The project team performed the following activities concerning this deliverable:

-- Review by Technical Writer, re-structuring the content in the document and improving the logical flow of the information; - Reference to European Data Strategy and how the framework contributes to it; - Technical quality review, namely, peer review by data management specialists within Trasys International, providing suggestions and recommendations; - Discussion with public (e.g. Joinup and LinkedIn), confirming the Framework answers their potential questions; - Presentation and discussion with public during webinar, confirming the Framework would serve the needs of the relevant professionals and roles within public administrations.
+- Review by Technical Writer, re-structuring the content in the document and improving the logical flow of the information; - Reference to European Data Strategy and how the framework contributes to it; - Technical quality review, namely, peer review by data management specialists within Trasys International, providing suggestions and recommendations; - Public discussions with public (e.g. Joinup and LinkedIn), confirming the Framework answers their potential questions; - Mapping of use-cases received during various activities (e.g. webinars), analysis and incorporation of best practice from case studies (interviews with Member States (MS)); - Presentation and discussion with public during webinar, confirming the Framework would serve the needs of the relevant professionals and roles within public administrations.